bluefireteam/audioplayers/README.md

   }
 ```

-The `isLocal` flag is required only because iOS makes a difference about it (Android doesn't care either way).
+The `isLocal` flag is required only because iOS and macOS make a difference about it (Android doesn't care either way).

 There is also an optional named `double volume` parameter, that defaults to `1.0`.
 It can go from `0.0` (mute) to `1.0` (max), varying linearly.